-We want you to wear or bring a pair of shorts with you please. quite short on your legs so we can put markers on the right places.
+We want you to wear or bring a pair of shorts with you please.
+They need to be quite short on your legs so we can put markers on the right places.

 Your height and weight will be measured.

 You will walk in bare feet around the room, so it doesn't matter what shoes you arrive in.
 If you agree to come, we will send you personalized directions from Google maps along with your appointment time.